DataDog/documentation/content/en/serverless/installation/nodejs.md

 {{% /tab %}}
 {{% tab "Custom" %}}

+<div class="alert alert-warning">If you are not using any of the supported serverless application development tool, such as the serverless framework, we strongly recommend that you set up the Datadog instrumentation using the <a href="/?tab=datadogcli">Datadog CLI</a> instead.</div>

-### Install
+### Install the Datadog Lambda library

-The Datadog Lambda Library can be imported as a layer or JavaScript package.
+The Datadog Lambda Library can be either imported as a layer **OR** JavaScript package.

 The minor version of the `datadog-lambda-js` package always matches the layer version.
 E.g., datadog-lambda-js v0.5.0 matches the content of layer version 5.